 Burns had one of his detectives play the role of a Wabash representative, and he did an excellent job, forcing the aldermen to each come to his office and make their demands, which ranged from $200 to $1,000.
 Burns himself was there to arrest Thomas Glinnan, the president of the council, as he walked out of the "Wabash" office with $1,000 in his pocket.
 Faced with the telegraphonic evidence, Glinnan confessed, and the sting concluded as a complete success.

 This is a case in which the mayor of Detroit concocted a sting operation detailed enough to use as a plot line in a movie.
-In doing so, he removed ten criminals from City Hall.
+In doing so, he ended the political careers of a number of corrupt men, including Tom Glinnan.
 Huzzah! (as they might have said at the time.)

 Though I have no evidence of any scheme on Thompson's part, I wonder just how pure his motives were.

 "Honest Tom" Glinnan, the president of the council who was caught with his hand in the cookie jar, was in the midst of campaigning for a higher political office, which would be decided in the November election.

 On Thursday I had the most extraordinary experience.
 I spoke to about 400 students at Saginaw Swan Valley High School in an assembly, and then had about 50 attendees in a writing workshop on “point of view.”
 The fact that I survived with my pride intact might be the first clue that the school is something outside the ordinary, but there is so much more.